Brand identity and influencer marketing strategy for clothing brands

 • Engagement rate (not just followers).
 For micro-influencers, you want 3-8%+ engagement.
 Low engagement suggests bought followers or inactive audience.

-• Audience authenticity (check comments — are they real and contextual, or generic)?
+• Audience authenticity (check comments, are they real and contextual, or generic)?

-• Content quality — does their content look right for your brand?
+• Content quality, does their content look right for your brand?

-• Audience demographics — do their followers match your target customer?
+• Audience demographics.
+Do their followers match your target customer?!Athleisure trend and influencer marketing

-The Partnership Models That Work
+• The Partnership Models That Work

 Product gifting (no payment, no strings).
 Send product you genuinely think they'll love.
 Don't ask for a post.
 If they love it, they'll post.
-If they don't love it or it doesn't fit their aesthetic, no harm done.
+If they don't love it or it doesn't fit their aesthetic, no harm dOne.
 This model works best for early-stage brands building relationships and for when you find creators who are genuine fits.

 Product gifting with posting option.
 Send product and say something like: "If you love it and feel inspired to share, we'd be grateful.
 We'd love to send you a discount code for your audience."
 Slightly more structured than pure gifting, still not transactional enough to feel forced.